Bill Clinton: Relationship with Jeffrey Epstein

-Clinton also had Relationship between a relationship with Jeffrey Epstein from 1993 to 2003 and made flights on Epstein's plane numerous times from 2002 to 2003 for charity trips and sending him a message in his 2003 birthday greeting album.
-However, the details surrounding their relationship have been disputed, with Epstein's former lover Ghislaine Maxwell, who is acknowledged to have visited the White House with Epstein when Clinton was President, even being described as the person who was the "glue" of Epstein and Clinton's relationship.
-A Freedom of Information Act request which was made in 2017 showed that Secret Service records found no evidence to back claims Clinton ever visited Epstein's private Caribbean island in Little Saint James.
+Clinton also had a relationship with the American financier and 2008-convicted child sex offender Jeffrey Epstein from 1993 to 2003 and made flights on Epstein's plane numerous times from 2002 to 2003 for charity trips, and sending him a message in his 2003 birthday greeting album.
+(Note: Attributed to multiple sources:) However, the details surrounding their relationship have been disputed, with Epstein's former romantic partner Ghislaine Maxwell, who is acknowledged to have visited the White House with Epstein when Clinton was president, being described as the person who was the "glue" of Epstein and Clinton's relationship.
+(Note: Attributed to multiple sources:)

+Virginia Giuffre made controversial allegations that Clinton had visited Epstein's private island.
+In a 2011 Daily Mail interview, she said that Ghislaine Maxwell "went to pick up Bill in a huge black helicopter that Jeffrey had bought her", and that "Bill had the Secret Service with him and I remember him talking about what a good job she did".
+In a 2011 email Epstein sent, he wrote: "[T]hese stories are complete an[d] utter fantasy, I don't know and have never met Al gore, Clinton was never on the island".
+Alan Dershowitz argued Giuffre's story was improbable, as the secret service would not allow Maxwell, "then a novice helicopter pilot", to fly a former president.
+A 2017 Freedom of Information Act request found no evidence of secret service records to back claims that Clinton visited Epstein's island.
+Giuffre later walked back claims that she witnessed Maxwell fly Clinton to the island.

 Alleged affairs

-Clinton admitted to having extramarital affairs with singer Gennifer Flowers and Monica Lewinsky.
+Clinton has admitted to having extramarital affairs with singer Gennifer Flowers and Monica Lewinsky.
 Actress Elizabeth Gracen, Miss Arkansas winner Sally Perdue, and Dolly Kyle Browning all claimed that they had affairs with Clinton during his time as Governor of Arkansas.
 Browning later sued Clinton, Bruce Lindsey, Robert S. Bennett, and Jane Mayer, alleging they engaged in a conspiracy to attempt to block her from publishing a book loosely based on her relationship with Clinton and tried to defame him.
 However, Browning's lawsuit was dismissed.